dagger/dagger/docs/current/sdk/nodejs/783645-get-started.md

   </TabItem>
 </Tabs>

 The tool tests and builds the application against each version in sequence.
-At the end of the process, a built React application is available for each Node.js version in a `build-node-XX` folder in the project directory, as shown below:
+At the end of the process, a built application is available for each Node.js version in a `build-node-XX` folder in the project directory, as shown below:

 ```shell
 tree -L 2 -d build-*